taggedzi/aws-cloudformation-templates/README.md

 # aws-cloudwatch-template
 A repository used to hold the cloudwatch templates I've extracted.

-This is automatically generated off the AWS documentation from AWS.
+This is automatically generated off the AWS documentation site.

 ## CloudFormation